P0611

 Read all DTCs and note whether companion codes such as injector circuit faults or communication errors are present.

-Measure battery voltage and verify the charging system is producing the correct output voltage.
+Measure battery voltage and verify the charging system is producing the correct output.

-Inspect the FICM connector and power supply wiring for corrosion or damage.
+Inspect the FICM connector and power supply wiring for corrosion, chafing, or damage, and verify grounds are tight.

-Using a scan tool that supports FICM data, observe the FICM output voltage and compare to the expected specification in the service manual.
+Using a scan tool that supports FICM data, observe the FICM output voltage and compare to the service manual specification.

 Check the FICM supply fuse and relay.

-If supply voltage and wiring check out, the FICM itself is likely the fault; replacement or a remanufactured unit is the typical repair.
+If supply voltage and wiring check out, the FICM itself is likely at fault; replacement or a remanufactured unit is the typical repair.

-After repair, clear codes and verify cold and hot start performance.
+After repair, clear codes and verify cold and hot start performance over a drive cycle.

 Related powertrain codes